data-nik/data-nik/README.md

 </p>

 <p align="center">
-📊  I'm Nicholas Stroupe, pursuing a career in Data Analysis  📈📉
+📊  My name is Nicholas Stroupe and I am pursuing a career in Data Analysis  📈📉
 </p>